How To Calculate The Employee Retention Tax Credit

 Once you’ve determined that you qualify for the ERC, you can begin to calculate the potential refund you can expect from the IRS.

-One thing to note is that most businesses will not be eligible to claim the ERC for Q4 2021.
-However, you may be eligible if your business qualifies as a recovery startup business.
-To qualify as a recovery startup business, you must have at least one employee, have annual gross receipts that don’t exceed $1 million, and must have started your business on or after February 15, 2020.
+Most businesses will not be eligible to claim the ERC for Q4 2021.
+However, you may be eligible if your business is a recovery startup business.
+To qualify as a recovery startup business, you must meet these requirements:

 Once you have calculated your full-time employees and the amount of qualified wages, you can calculate your estimated ERC refund.